Client secret store codec

 - Clients registered to receive or submit JWTs encrypted with a shared AES key derived from the secret, the JWE algorithm dir.

-Connect2id server deployment can also choose to dispense with the client secrets entirely, which is a wise security strategy, by allowing only public key based authentication - private_key_jwt, or the tls_client_auth / self_signed_tls_client_auth methods in RFC 8705.
+Connect2id server deployment can also choose to dispense with the client secrets entirely, a superior security strategy, by allowing only public key based authentication - private_key_jwt, or the tls_client_auth / self_signed_tls_client_auth methods in RFC 8705.

-The codec plugin SPI can also be used to import client secrets of arbitrary format from another server.
+The codec plugin SPI can also be used to import client secrets with arbitrary format from another server.

 2. Client secret codec SPI